stephenajulu/stephenajulu.com/content/blog/6-cryptocurrencies-blockchains-with-massive-potential.md

 5. Binance Smart Chain(BNB)
 6. Polkadot(DOT)

-   You'll find that these are being used to create more cryptocurrencies.
-Most are involved in the metaverse/web3 hype.
+You'll find that these blockchains and cryptocurrencies are being used to create more cryptocurrencies and blockchains.
+Most are also involved in the metaverse and web 3.0 development.